bibiki/bibiki.github.io/_posts/2023-12-30-a-few-ways-java-trips-you-up.md

 }
 ```

 One case when knowing this is useful is when, for example, writing the snake game using Java.
 Sometimes, we want perhaps to allow the snake to move through the left edge of the screen and appear back in from the right edge of the screen.
 To do that, we would like column -1 in an imaginary grid to be the right most column in that same grid.
-So, for example, if our grid has 50 columnsand the snake moves through the left edge of the screen, we would like the snake's head to appear in column 49 (which is really the 50th column if the first is column 0).
+So, for example, if our grid has 50 columns and the snake moves through the left edge of the screen, we would like the snake's head to appear in column 49 (which is really the 50th column if the first is column 0).
 Hence, we would like -1 % 50 to be 49 rather than -1.

 So, the modulo operator in Java simply works wrong and does not work the way it is supposed to.